A person ashing a preroll into a glass ashtray

 THCO, or THC-O-acetate, is a lab-made cannabinoid that does not exist in nature.
 It’s created through a multi-step chemical process that starts from hemp-derived CBD.
 That cannabinoid is converted into Delta-8 THC (the milder cousin to Delta-9 THC).
 Then, manufacturers add acetic anhydride in a controlled lab environment to create THCO.

-Why, though?
+Whyf though?
 What’s the appeal of smoking or vaping something synthetic?
 Potency.
 Many users report that THCO feels significantly stronger than regular THC.

 It's also known for having a slower onset, with effects kicking in 20 to 45 minutes after use.
 People feel like THCO produces that notorious “edible high” even when it’s vaped.

-However, the manmade nature of THCO does raise red flags for many people.
+However, the man-made nature of THCO does raise red flags for many people.
 There’s limited research on how the body metabolizes THCO, and some of the compounds used during its synthesis can be hazardous if not fully removed from the final product.

 While this can be minimized to some extent with smart sourcing, there’s always going to be a level of uncertainty in dealing with synthetic cannabis products.